Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/portable_assembly.md

 In this step, the two resistors for the OPC voltage divider are soldered onto the DLS.

-- First, take the `2'200 ohm` resistor and bend its legs so that it fits into the holes as shown in the image below.
+- First, take the `2'200 ohm` resistor and bend its legs so that it fits into the holes as shown in the photo below.
 ![portable_R1](https://github.com/Global-Health-Engineering/arduino-opc-portable-and-sationary/blob/main/img/portable_R1.jpg)

 - Once positioned correctly, solder the resistor from the underside and trim the legs.